3D Interface Models for Rayleigh-Taylor Problems: Interface models

 The medium- and higher-order $z$-models are able to capture the fine-scale structures of RTI, including the Kelvin-Helmholtz roll-up regions (see Figure \ref{bubble_hi}), but are more costly to simulate numerically than the lower-order $z$-model.
-Nevertheless, the medium- and higher-order $z$-models run $600$ times faster than standard numerical methods for 3D gas dynamics codes \cite{Reisner}.
+Nevertheless, the medium- and higher-order $z$-models run $600$ times faster than standard numerical methods for 3D gas dynamics codes \citep{Reisner}.

 The evolution equations for the higher-order $z$-model differ from the integral form of the Euler equations by only one term.
-In particular, a comparison of the right-hand sides of \eqref{fe2} with \eqref{HO_W} shows that the higher-order $z$-model does not have the problematic nonlinear and nonlocal time-derivative term $2A\partial_t(\bar u\cdot\partial_\alpha z)$.
+In particular, a comparison of the right-hand sides of \eqref{fe2} with \eqref{HO_W} shows that the higher-order $z$-model does not have the problematic nonlinear and nonlocal time-derivative term $2A\partial_t(\bar{\boldsymbol u}\bcdot\p_\alpha\boldsymbol z)$.
 As we will explain in Section \ref{sec::vorticity}, the reason that the higher-order $z$-model maintains accuracy is that this time-derivative term tends to be small.
-We note that for the numerical simulations we consider in this work, results from the medium-order $z$-model and the higher-order $z$-model are somewhat indistinguishable.
-For this reason, in the sequel, we have chosen to report results exclusively from the higher-order $z$-model.
+We note that for the numerical simulations we consider in this work, results from the medium-order $z$-model and the higher-order $z$-model are essentially indistinguishable (compare the first and second rows in Figure \ref{onemode_comparison}), but the higher-order $z$-model is more numerically stable.
+For this reason, we have chosen not to report results from the medium-order $z$-model (with the exception of the second row in Figure \ref{onemode_comparison}).

-In contrast to the lower-order $z$-model, the higher-order $z$-model exhibits significant roll-up.
-More importantly, as shown in Figure \ref{singlemode_comp}, the higher-order $z$-model is able to correctly simulate the ``double rollup'' which distinguishes 3D RTI from 2D RTI.
-This important feature of the 3D dynamics will be further discussed in Section \ref{sec::single-mode-data}.

 An important feature of Rayleigh-Taylor instability is the differing behavior of `bubbles' of light fluid rising into the heavy fluid and `spikes' of heavy fluid falling into the light fluid.
 Our model accurately captures this differing behavior with the spikes being thinner and slightly longer than the bubbles.
 Figure \ref{bubblespike} shows the evolution of the initial conditions